Skip to main content

 A farmer and Extension agent inspect a Christmas tree at a Christmas tree farm in the North Carolina mountains.
 Play Video

 In the words of Clark W. Griswold, Jr., “We’re kicking off our fun, old-fashioned family Christmas by heading out into the country in the old front-wheel drive sleigh to embrace the frosty majesty of the winter landscape and select that most important of Christmas symbols.”
+A real Christmas tree.

-And with over 850 Christmas tree farms, you don’t have to walk out into the woods and cut it down with your bare hands Griswold-style (we have choose-and-cut farms that can help you).
+Gifting the world with millions of trees each year, North Carolina is pretty much the North Pole of Christmas trees.
+And with hundreds of Christmas tree farms, you don’t have to walk into the woods and cut it down with your bare hands Griswold-style (we have choose-and-cut farms that can help you).

 The most popular species of Christmas tree in North Carolina is Fraser fir.
-The “Cadillac of Christmas trees,” according to Johnny Wishon of Wishon Farms, Fraser firs make up around 95% of the state’s industry.
+The “Cadillac of Christmas trees,” according to Johnny Wishon of Wishon Farms, Fraser firs make up around 96% of the state’s industry.

 Join NC State Extension’s Christmas tree expert, Jeff Owen, and journey into the world of North Carolina Christmas trees for a behind-the-scenes look at how NC State helps farmers grow, harvest and sell these seasonal delights.
 Consider this permission to peek before Christmas!

 Visit NC State Extension’s Christmas tree site and follow the team on Facebook for more helpful holiday tips.
+Discover more about the industry at N.C.
+Christmas Tree Association.

 Extra Tree Trimmings